jeffbass/imagezmq/README.rst

 Raspbery Pi).
 One terminal window is used to launch the programs that run on the Mac to receive the images.
 Another terminal window on the Mac is used to ssh into the Raspberry Pi and run the image sending program.
-If sending from multiple Raspberry Pis, ssh to each Raspberry Pi in a new terminal window. **imagezmq** and its dependencies must be installed on the Mac and on each Raspberry Pi that will be sending images.
+If sending from multiple Raspberry Pis, ssh to each Raspberry Pi in a new terminal window. **imageZMQ** and its dependencies must be installed on the Mac and on each Raspberry Pi that will be sending images.